prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-admob.md

 #### Step 1: Create AdRequest
 {:.no_toc}

-This step is totally the same as for the original [AdMob integration](https://developers.google.com/admob/android/rewarded).
+This step is the same as for the original [AdMob integration](https://developers.google.com/admob/android/rewarded).
 You don't have to make any modifications here.

 #### Step 2: Create AdMobRewardedMediationUtils
 {:.no_toc}